 let loopback = IpAddr::V6(String::from("::1"));

-We’ve been showing a bunch of different possibilities that we could define in our code for storing IP addresses of the two different kinds using an enum.
-It turns out, though, that wanting to store IP addresses and encode which kind they are is so common that the standard library has a definition we can use!
-Let’s look at how the standard libary defines IpAddr: it has the exact enum and variants that we’ve defined and used, but it chose to embed the address data inside the variants in the form of two different structs, which are defined differently for each variant:
+We’ve shown several different possibilities that we could define in our code for storing IP addresses of the two different varieties using an enum.
+However, as it turns out, wanting to store IP addresses and encode which kind they are is so common that the standard library has a definition we can use!
+Let’s look at how the standard library defines IpAddr: it has the exact enum and variants that we’ve defined and used, but it embeds the address data inside the variants in the form of two different structs, which are defined differently for each variant:

 struct Ipv4Addr {